Piterden/constructor-decorator/README.md

 module.exports = Transaction
 ```

-The types compare is enabled with array OR-operator syntax.
+The types compare is enabled with array OR-operator syntax support.